-Eva's Village, Inc. has been providing care to the disenfranchised community for over 38 years in Paterson.
+Eva's Village, Inc. has been providing care to the Paterson community since 1982.
 The Organization's mission is to provide care and support for people who are struggling with poverty, hunger, homelessness, and addiction.
-Guided by our founder's words, "When you take somebody's hand, you cannot let it go until they can stand on their own two feet," we have expanded over the years from a soup kitchen to a complex three-block operation offering 20+ services including Substance Use Treatment; Peer Support and Outreach; Medical, Mental Health, and Dental Clinics; a Community Kitchen; Emergency Overnight Shelters, Transitional and Permanent Housing; a Culinary School; a Workforce Development program, and Childcare and Education services.
+Guided by our founder's words, "When you take somebody's hand, you cannot let it go until they can stand on their own two feet," we have expanded from a soup kitchen to a complex three-block operation offering 20+ services including Substance Use Treatment; Peer Support and Outreach; Medical, Mental Health, a Community Kitchen; Emergency Overnight Shelters, Transitional and Permanent Housing; a Culinary School; a Workforce Development program, and Childcare and Education services.
 We have a unique campus model of interconnected community support services that draws people in by meeting simple human needs and provides a firm foundation for sustainable recovery.